Today’s Bible reading and an excerpt

 After he enjoyed some success, Leo fell into a deep depression that ultimately led to his conversion to following Jesus.
 He tried joining the Russian Orthodox Church, which he found corrupt.
-While under watch of the secret police, he founded the new publication The Mediator in 1883.
+His treatise on this corruption, The Mediator, got him kicked out of the Church in 1883 and put him under surveillance by the secret police.
+He decided to give away all of his money and renounce his aristocratic titles.
+His wife did not agree with his newfound beliefs, causing problems in their marriage.
 He gave away nearly all his wealth, but took care of his wife by signing the copyrights and proceeds from his writings pre-1881 over to her.

 Tolstoy’s beliefs and regular visits from disciples plagued his wife.
 He finally fled with his daughter and began an incognito pilgrimage that he was never able to complete.
 He died on this day in 1910.

 On revolution: There can be only one permanent revolution—a moral one; the regeneration of the inner man.
 How is this revolution to take place?
 Nobody knows how it will take place in humanity, but every man feels it clearly in himself.
 And yet in our world everybody thinks of changing humanity, and nobody thinks of changing himself.